copilot-platforms/tasks-app/README.md

 # Task App

-### Task App is part of the Copilot internal App Store.
-Task App is a comprehensive task management app that allows SB (Service Business) to create and assign tasks to their clients
+Task App is a comprehensive task management custom app in the Assembly app store, that helps users create and manage tasks across Internal Users, Clients and Companies in the platform.

+It focuses on snappy realtime functionality, notifications handling, respects user access scopes, and supports functionality across IU, Client & CRM App Preview.

+It also exposes a public API accessible through the Assembly core API, allowing users to build automations that suit their use cases.
+Ref: [Tasks Documentation](https://docs.copilot.app/reference/tasks)

-Task App uses NextJS for both the frontend UI and API routes.
-Postgres, coupled with Prisma, powers the database operations.
-Deployment is seamlessly handled by Vercel.
+Task App uses full-stack NextJS - relying on Server + Client Components, Material UI, and `copilot-design-system` for UI, and Server Components + Actions + API Routes for server-side functionality.
+Supabase over Prisma powers the database operations & realtime functionality while deployment is seamlessly handled by Vercel.
+Trigger.dev is used as a platform for long running async tasks related to notifications.

-This project leverages MUI extensively for component design and design system setup.
-Additionally, Tailwind CSS is integrated, offering flexibility for component and UI design preferences.

-### How to setup the project?
+### Project Setup

-1. First, clone the repository.
+1. Clone the repository.

 2. Install the dependencies using yarn